Skip to main content

 8. Polish Your Sales Pitch

 We tend to be wary of foods we cannot easily identify.
 To encourage everyone to try different dishes, write the menu on a chalkboard or place a menu card on the table.
 On your buffet line, label each dish with enticing adjectives and include a list of their ingredients.
-This not only encourage a picky eater to try new things, but also helps guests avoid food allergens.
+This not only encourages a picky eater to try new things, but also helps guests avoid food allergens.

 9. Have Fun!